The

 during the day, but never at night, in the auditorium of the theatre.
 He is

-dressed in elaborate costume, including a tricorn hat, powdered wig and cloak,
+dressed in elaborate costume, including a tricorn hat, powdered wig and

-sealed room backstage with a dagger still wedged in the ribcage.
+found in a sealed room backstage with a dagger still wedged in the ribcage.

 Actors

-rehearsing for their opening nights have spotted the ghost, which most believe
+rehearsing for their opening nights have spotted the ghost, which most

-generally are a great success.
+rehearsals generally are a great success.

 Another